 Located on the fifth floor of Dalhousie’s Life Sciences Centre, Dr. Erin Bertrand’s lab can be easily identified by its cheerful magenta coloured doors.
 A fitting choice, since it’s the colour of vitamin B12, one of the molecules she is studying in the ocean.

-Dr. Bertrand, an assistant professor in Dal’s Department of Biology, has been researching microbial oceanography for 14 years.
+Dr. Bertrand, who is an assistant professor in Dal’s Department of Biology and Canada Research Chair (CRC) in Marine Microbial Proteomics, has been researching microbial oceanography for 14 years.
 She came to Dalhousie a year and a half ago from the Scripps Institution of Oceanography at the University of California, San Diego and the J. Craig Venter Institute in La Jolla, California.
+As part of her CRC, Dr. Bertrand was the recipient of funding in the spring of 2015 from the Canada Foundation for Innovation and the Nova Scotia Research and Innovation Trust.

 “I knew I wanted to come back east and I was excited to hear about the big push behind ocean research here at Dalhousie,” says Dr. Bertrand.
 “I fell in love with Halifax when I came to visit, so it was a pretty easy decision to move here when I was offered the job.”